Dheuster/AFT-FO4Edition/readme.txt

            menu on them constantly.
 Note that the game allows a buffer so that you can actually raise your companions score to 110/100.
 (So you dont loose their admiration just because you do 1 thing they dislike).

+        d) No Collision with Followers

+           When you approach a follower, AFT disables their clipping at the moment you would normally bump into them.
+This allows you to walk through them.

+		   Notes:

+		   - Followers animations become locked when clipping is disabled.
+If they are in motion, they will continue forward (possibly through walls) until they get some distance from you.
+If they were standing still, they will be unable to move or talk until you back off a little bit.
+For this reason, AFT will not remove clipping if the follower is using furniture like a workbench, so that they can finish their animation and stop using the device.

+           - Not sure why, but No Collision doesn't work on Dogmeat.

-        d) Follower Flee in Workshop Mode
+        e) Follower Flee in Workshop Mode

            This option turns on an AI setting so that the follower flees the player when in Workshop mode.
 Note that it can take up to a minute for the AI to kick in.

-        e) Disable AutoRelax
+        f) Disable AutoRelax

            You can individually disable AutoRelax on followers, but often times you may want to just disable it on everyone at once.
 This setting disables autorelax for everyone at once.

-        f) All Followers ride Vertibird
+        g) All Followers ride Vertibird

            By default, AFT will limit the number of followers who will ride the vertibird to 2 (and sometimes less).
 Toggle this option on to allow all followers to board.
-This typically results in followers overlapping on certain seats, but it also means every gets out at the destination instead of the others teleporting to you to catch up.
+This typically results in followers overlapping on certain seats, but it also means everyone gets out at the destination instead of the others teleporting to you to catch up.

-        g) Restore AFT Items on Game Load
+        h) Restore AFT Items on Game Load

            This option was added for users who configure FO4Hotkeys who may not need the AFT Activator to restore itself on game load if